vhtnguyen/Media-player-WPF/readme.md

 # Project 2: Media Player

-*An application to play media files locally supports popular audio and video formats like mp4, m4a, mp3, wav...*
+*An simple Windows Desktop `.NET` app in `C#` using `WPF` UI framework to play media files locally supports popular audio and video formats like mp4, m4a, mp3, wav...*

 ### Usage